zackferrofields/atom-speck-runner/README.md

 ## About

 Speck Runner is a **Comment Driven Test Runner**
-Comments are converted to unit-tests, via via [SpeckJS](https://github.com/speckjs/speckjs/), and run locally in Atom.
+Comments are converted to unit-tests, via [SpeckJS](https://github.com/speckjs/speckjs/), and run locally in Atom.

 ## Usage